 Our Favorite Spots to Snowshoe

 Cumming Nature Center: Winter is a beautiful time to explore the nature trails at CNC – including a 3-mile loop for snowshoers!
-Don't worry if you don't have your own, snowshoe rentals are also available for $5.
+Don't worry if you don't have your own, snowshoe rentals are also available.

 Ganondagan State Historic Site: Did you know Ganondagan is not only home to the replica Seneca Bark Longhouse and Seneca Art & Culture Center, but excellent trails as well?
 Snowshoes, or Ga-Weh-Ga-A, have been used for hundreds of years by the Indigenous people of North America.
 Through the grass and forests, you can enjoy a leisurely-paced snowshoe on the Trail of Peace, or a more intense hike when you follow the Granary Trail up Fort Hill.